 When Edmund Randolph called the constitutional convention to order, he reminded his fellow delegates why they were there: “our chief danger arises,” he said, “from the democratic parts of our constitutions.”
 He wasn’t talking about some exercise of direct democracy going on in the states.
 That didn’t exist.
 He was talking about what he and his colleagues on all sides of a lot of other issues agreed was an excess of, precisely, representative democracy in the states’ elected legislatures.
 That did exist, and it was freaking the founders out.
 Hence the constitutional convention.

-Other founders, both at the convention and elsewhere, sed “democracy” with reference to a too-broad, too-well-represented voting public.
+Other founders, both at the convention and elsewhere, used “democracy” with reference to a too-broad, too-well-represented voting public.
 Sometimes by “democracy” they meant a representative legislature pandering to ill-conceived desires of the masses.
-Sometimes they meant those masses themselves, “the democracy” synonymous with “the mob,” pressuring weak, fearful state legislatures to give in to their demands, “levelling” society to equalize wealth.
+Sometimes they meant those masses themselves: “the democracy” as synonymous with “the mob,” pressuring weak, fearful state legislatures to give in to their demands, “levelling” society to equalize wealth.

 Then again, sometimes the founders used the term admiringly.
 Patrick Henry once said that he was coming around to becoming a “democrat” in a John Adams vein.
 Ironic, in that Adams condemned Thomas Paine’s ideas about government as insanely “democratical,” by which, Lessig again to the contrary, Adams didn’t mean insanely direct, since there was no such thing to worry about, but insanely representative.
-Paine wanted a unicameral representative legislature and no property qualification for voting.
+Paine didn’t want direct democracy; he wanted a unicameral representative legislature and no property qualification for voting for representatives there.
 Adams wanted property qualifications and a small, elite, upper house to check the popular excesses he envisioned arising from a bigger, more representative lower body.